gavinbunney/ikara/README.md

   1. Mount your <a href="http://www.dreamcheeky.com/thunder-missile-launcher">Dream Cheeky Thunder USB Missile Launcher</a> in a central and fixed location.

-  2. Install libusb and PyUSB for your operating system
+  2. Install libusb, PyUSB and <a href="http://www.feedparser.org/">feedparser</a> for your operating system

   3. Download the <a href="https://raw.github.com/4impact/ikara/master/ikara.py">ikara.py</a>
       script onto the system connected to your missile launcher.